Chinese New Year is round the corner again! It just seemed like yesterday that I celebrated Christmas and New Year... Don't you think so?

 So... which is your favourite butter?
 Do recommend me so I can try it out in the future! (:

 Well, with that being said, I've just bought 3 slabs of Lurpark butter - ready to churn out more pineapple tarts during the coming weekend for Chinese New Year!
 If you haven't tried making your own pineapple tarts, do try out this recipe!
 It's a lovely closed pineapple tart recipe - courtesy of Fresh from the Oven - the crust has a melt-in-the-mouth consistency and it's perfect with the sweet pineapple jam!

-Preheat the oven to 180 degrees Celsius.
-Combine the two egg yolks (reserved for egg wash) with 1 – 2 teaspoon of water / milk until it’s a smooth consistency.
+- Preheat the oven to 180 degrees Celsius.
+Combine the four egg yolks (reserved for egg wash) with 1 - 2 teaspoons of water / milk until it's a smooth consistency.
 Set aside.